FHV-ITM13/Latex-Documents/README.md

 ## BibTeX

 Please keep in mind that you have to build the document with BibTex seperatly.
+To get proper bibliography you have to perform the following compiling steps:

+  1. LaTex
+  2. BibTex
+  3. LaTex
+  4. LaTex

+If you use any IDE take a look in the options menu - maybe you can find an option to automatize this.